NangoHQ/nango/README.md

      .catch(console.error)
    ```
    This example will perform a GET request to `/endpoint` of the API and will use the provided authId to authenticate the request.

+To integrate more APIs, repeat the steps 3 to 6 and you're all sets.
+50+ APIs are pre-configured and you can even add your own easily ([learn more](https://github.com/Bearer/Pizzly/wiki/Supported-APIs)).

 ## Examples